Keerthana-B-15/Login-Buttons/README.md

 - `styles.css`: Houses the CSS styles that govern the visual design of the elements.

 ## Contributing
-Feel free to make valuable contributions to this project!
+Feel free to make valuable contributions to this project!More details on the contribution process will be provided in a separate section.